Ryan Gauld: Farense

-Vancouver Whitecaps FC
+Vancouver Whitecaps

-On 31 July 2021, Gauld signed with Major League Soccer side Vancouver Whitecaps FC on a three-and-a-half-year deal.
+On 31 July 2021, Gauld signed with Major League Soccer side Vancouver Whitecaps on a three-and-a-half-year deal, becoming one of the club's Designated Players.
 He scored his first goal for the Whitecaps on 21 August 2021 against Los Angeles FC, an 89th-minute winner.
 In July 2022, he helped the Whitecaps win the Canadian Championship and was awarded the George Gross Memorial Trophy as the tournament's MVP.
+His figures for the 2022 Major League Soccer season were eight goals and nine assists, while the Whitecaps missed the playoffs.